bigwheels16/aeons-end-game-helper/README.md

 A mobile-optimized, client-side web application suite designed for the cooperative deck-building board game **Aeon's End**.
 The suite provides several core tools:
 1. **Turn Order Helper:** Randomizes, tracks, and manipulates turn order decks with official rules, visibility settings, drag-and-drop mid-round edits, and wake lock support.
-2. **Card Search:** A fast, multi-expansion card browser and lookup tool covering Gems, Relics, and Spells across 13 sets with debounced text search, type filters, expansion chips, cost range sliders, and sanitized HTML effect rendering.
+2. **Card Search:** A fast, multi-expansion card browser and lookup tool covering Gems, Relics, and Spells.
-3. **Mage Search:**
+3. **Mage Search:** A dedicated database for browsing all playable Mages, their starting abilities, unique starters, and official player mats.
-4. **Nemesis Search:**
+4. **Nemesis Search:** A quick reference for discovering and reviewing Nemeses and their mats across all expansions.

 See a live version here: https://aeons-end.jkbff.com/